Documentation / Continuously run your tests

 The script will then stop when it has finished the current run(s).
 Wait for it to stop by looking at the log: tail -f /tmp/sitespeed.io.

-Start on reboot #
+Start on reboot

-@reboot rm /root/dashboard.sitespeed.io/sitespeed.run;cd /root/dashboard.sitespeed.io/ && ./loop.sh
+@reboot rm /root/dashboard.sitespeed.io/sitespeed.run;cd /root/dashboard.sitespeed.io/ && ./loop.sh Keeping your instance updated

 Go into the Grafana dashboard and create a new annotation, telling your team mates that you updated to the new version.
-This is real important so you can keep track of browser updates and other changes that can affect your metrics.
+This is really important so you can keep track of browser updates and other changes that can affect your metrics.

-Crontab #
+Crontab

-If you for some reason don’t want to follow our example setup you can choose to run the tests in the crontab of your server.
+If for some reason you don't want to follow our example setup, you can choose to run the tests in the crontab of your server.

-Using the crontab (on a standalone server) you do like this: crontab -e to edit the crontab.
+Using the crontab (on a standalone server) you do it like this: crontab -e to edit the crontab.
 Make sure your cron user can run Docker.

 You can have a script crontab.sh file:

-Shell script #
+Shell script

 #!/bin/bash

 # Specify the exact version of sitespeed.io.
-When you upgrade to the next version, pull it down and the change the tag
+When you upgrade to the next version, pull it down and change the tag

 # Simplify some configurations